NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 # Agent training with Ray/RLlib

 RL algorithms are notorious for the amount of data they need to collect in order to learn policies.
-The more data collected, the better the training will be.
+The more data collected, the better the training will (usually) be.
 The best way to do it is to run many Gym instances in parallel and collecting experience, and this is where RLlib assists.

 [RLlib](https://docs.ray.io/en/master/rllib.html) is an open-source library for reinforcement learning that offers both high scalability and a unified API for a variety of applications.
 It supports all known deep learning frameworks such as Tensorflow, Pytorch, although most parts are framework-agnostic and can be used by either one.